waynebliu/jupyter_share_session/README.md

 # Issues

-1. Downloading urls may not be working completely.
-- The implementation is necessarily fragile and dependent on implementation details of Jupyter notebook.
+1. The implementation is necessarily fragile and dependent on implementation details of Jupyter notebook.
     - It would be better if this behavior was included in JupyterLab directly, or there would be cleaner hooks to implement this as an extension.
 - Integration with mybinder.org
 - Conda installation?
 - Integration with jupyter_contrib_extensions?
+- Integration with jupyter_cms?